bkesterbyld/fabulous-oregano/content/pages/solutions.md

       **Supply Chain**

-      Supply chain professionals and 3PLs use bitdomains to establish visibility and control of orders and inventory across complex supply networks, avoiding antiquated and slow FTP, EDI and other batch loading approaches, ultimately making better real-time decisions and satisfying end-customers
+      Supply chain professionals and 3PLs use bitdomains to establish intercompany visibility and control of orders and inventory across complex supply networks

       **Tech Vendor Evaluation**